 Death investigation underway in Robeson County, sheriff’s office says

-ROBESON COUNTY, S.C.
-(WMBF) - A death investigation is underway in part of the Pee Dee, according to officials.
+LUMBERTON, N.C.
+(WMBF) - A death investigation is underway in part of Robeson County, according to authorities.

-The Robeson County Sheriff’s Office said Sunday afternoon that deputies were at the scene on the 5100 block of Smith Mill Road, just northeast of Lumberton.
+The Robeson County Sheriff’s Office said Saturday that deputies and investigators were at the scene on the 100 block of Anderson Drive in Lumber Bridge.

-The sheriff’s office added that homicide and crime scene detectives were also there.

 No further details were immediately available.